silverbulletmd/silverbullet/website/Folder.md

 There’s no explicit way to create a folder, but you can do so by simply putting slashes `/` in your page name (also on Windows).
 SilverBullet will automatically create the folder hierarchy on disk, if necessary.

-What are some alternatives to using folders for organization? [[Tags]], primarily.
+What are some alternatives to using folders for organization? [[Tag]], primarily.